elias-pschernig/Shitty-Novel/book.md

 I struggle to get my mind together, but it's just too... kumquat.
 Maybe I should just take a nap.
 I curl up in the kid's waiting room, because Flopalope the bear is here.
 I love Flopalope.

+I don't know how long I staid like this, but after a while I start feeling thirsty.
+My mind also seems to have sobered up a bit.
+Everything is so weird - I feel like in some shitty novel.
+And who is this woman, Pat?
+What is her relationship to the doctor, and why did she have those Pokemon cards?
+Did the doctor send them to both of us?
+What for?

+I push a button on the back of Flopalope's head which makes him play the soothing tune of a children's song.
+However it's not the same song it usually plays when I turn it on for little children waiting here.
+It's the same tune, but instead of making me feel happy as it would do otherwise, it sounds slightly... distorted and disconcerting.

 * You can continue working on Chapter 3 if you would like, or work on Chapter 4, since they are happening SIMULTANEOUSLY!
 WOOOOOOO!

 # Chapter 4